Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

                 and o_orderdate  < :l_end_dt
         )
 ```

 11. **Important:**  The *"order by"* is a key point as it sorts the rows with the same orderdate together in the micropartitions as they are inserted into the table, to optimize query performance.
 ``` sql
     order by
         o_orderdate  -- physically sort rows by a logical partitioning date ;
 ```

 12. In Snowsight, *"create worksheet from SQL file"*, select the 200_raw/line_item_ld.sql
 13. This script is very similar to line_item_hist_ld.sql but this is a merge pattern.
-This has the same anonymous block and same cursor definition with the table function to loop through the logical partitions.
+This has the same anonymous block and same variable declarations and same cursor definition with the table function to loop through the logical partitions.
 Also it has the same *"for"* loop.
 ``` sql
 execute immediate $$